Research mentorship that holds up in an interview room.

 Oxford, Cambridge, UCL, LSE, Imperial, and their international equivalents are not choosing between weak and strong.
 They are choosing between strong and distinctive.
 The question they are trying to answer is: does this student think like someone who belongs here?

-A student who has pursued a specific research question in their field for twelve weeks — who has read the primary literature, argued with a PhD-level mentor, and produced a student-led academic output — has a substantive, honest answer to that question.
+A student who has pursued a specific research question in their field over 8-12 weeks, who has read the primary literature, argued with a doctoral-level or equivalent research mentor, and produced a student-led academic output, has a substantive, honest answer to that question.
 A student with a certificate from a two-week summer programme generally does not.

 Student-led research questions